nogibjj/IDS-706_rg361_ind-proj-3/README.md

 **Note** -if all the processes run successfully the following output will be visible in github actions:
    ![Success Build](resources/build.png)

+## Error Handling

+Error handling and Data Validation is performed individually in every code and notebook.
+Errors are published with detailed descriptions wherever possible, and empty dataframes are flagged as well.

 ## Contents
 The Github Repository Contains the following items: